vishvAsa/devaH/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages/06_Indian_Calendar.md

 Alberuni (1030-44 A.D.) who was acquainted with it, said that it was an adaptation from an astronomical treatise of Paulus of Saintbra, i.e., of Alexandria.
 But it.is not clear whether he had actually seen Paulus's treatise, and compared it with the Paulisa Siddhānta or simply made a guess on the analogy of names merely, The name of one Paulus is found in the Alexandrian list of savants (378 A.D.) but his only known work is one on astrology, and it has nothing in common with Paulisa Siddhāntā, which appears to have been purely añ astronomical treatise as we can reconstruct it from the Pañca Siddhāutikā (vide infra).
 The ascription to Paulus.of Alexandria is not therefore proved.
 There is, however, reference in the Paulisa Siddhānta to Alexandria, or Yavanapura, as it was known to Hindu savants.
 The longitudes of Ujjain, and Banaras are given with reference to Alexandria (P.S., Chap.
 III).

-The Pañia Siddhantikā devotes à few stanzas of Chaps.
+The Pañia Siddhāntikā devotes à few stanzas of Chaps.
 I, III, VI, VII, and VIII to this exposition of the Paulisa Siddhānta.
 Nobody seems to have gone critically into the contents of these chapters after Dr. Thibaut who tried to explain these in his introduction to the Panica Siddhāntika, but left most of them unexplained owing to their obscurity.

 In Chap.
 I. (verses 24-25), 30 Lords of the days of the month are mentioned.
 This is quite un-Indian